Updated: Oct 28, 2022

 It is said that a huge battle was fought in Dunsford, literally two fields away from my back door in Dunsford Bog.
 A large stone is said to mark the spot.
 Mountjoy went onto camp at the ruined Bishop's Court which is known today as Mountjoy Hill.

-For their resistence the Jordan's were awarded a concordat and a private bounty by Elizabeth I. This interesting fact actually reveals that the Jordan's were still a Catholic family!
+For their resistance the Jordan's were awarded a concordat and a private bounty by Elizabeth I. This interesting fact actually reveals that the Jordan's were still a Catholic family!
 After the Reformation the Old English in Ireland could express an allegience to the Crown but when the pope invited the deposition of Elizabeth the situation became a bit trickier!
 How though do you survive that seige?
 Looking at the castle, the clues are there: the built in seats around the windows when you need to burn the furniture.
 The added dovecoat to the top of the tower for keeping pigeons as messengers and a delicacy!

 In 1641 the Irish successfully conquered Ardglass.
 The English fought back and regained control but once again in 1689 the Irish captured Ardglass.
 After this point the English withdrew entirely and the town fell away to ruin.